JordiCorbilla/web-scraping/README.md

-# Web scraping with Python 3.7, Docker and Kubernetes
+# Web scraping with Python 3.7, Docker, and Kubernetes

 Web scraping scripts to extract financial data.
 In a nutshell, this method can help you to get any information that it's available on any website using the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) library and python.
 The idea is to use this library to parse any DOM and get the data that we are interested in.
 Getting data from a list for example is a very simple job.
 Things get more interesting when we want to download more complex data like a table.